hafizur-rahman/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use a well known architecture.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the LeNet architecture.
+I thought this model might be appropriate because original LeNet architecture is very effective in image classification problem.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+The mean squared error on the training set and validation set was not much different.
+However, the vehicle was falling off the track and later it was found that `cv2.imread()` reads the image in BGR color space, but the model was trained for RGB image.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+After the color space mismatch was fixed, while the vehicle could drive better than before, still it was falling off.
+As no image augmentation and steering angle adjustment was not done, using track2 driving log didn't give better result as well.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Then I tried to include Udacity provided data.
+With these improved training data, finally model became good enough for the vehicle to drive autonomously around the track 1 without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (`model.py` lines 198-110) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (`model.py` lines 198-110) is as follows:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+![alt text][image8]

+The model closely follows LeNet architecture with last conv layer removed (as the input image size is smaller than the original model).

 #### 3. Creation of the Training Set & Training Process